 In May 2014, the Financial Accounting Standards Board (FASB) issued a new accounting standard that amends the guidance for the recognition of revenue from contracts with customers to transfer goods and services.
-The FASB has subsequently issued additional, clarifying standards to address issues arising from implementation of the new revenue standard.
-The new revenue standard and clarifying standards are effective for interim and annual periods beginning January 1, 2018, and may be adopted earlier, but not before January 1, 2017.
-The new standards are required to be adopted using either a full retrospective or a modified retrospective approach.
-We expect to adopt this standard using the modified retrospective approach beginning in 2018.
-We have substantially completed our impact assessment and do not currently anticipate a material impact to our Total revenues.
-We continue to review the impact that this new standard will have on collaboration and license arrangements as well our financial statement disclosures.
+The FASB has subsequently issued additional, clarifying standards to address issues arising from implementation of the new revenue recognition standard.
+The new revenue recognition standard and clarifying standards are effective for interim and annual periods beginning on January 1, 2018.
+The new standards are required to be adopted using either a full-retrospective or a modified-retrospective approach.
+We will adopt these standards using the modified-retrospective approach beginning in 2018.
+We have completed our impact assessment and do not anticipate a material impact to Total revenues in our Consolidated Statements of Income, accounting policies, business processes, internal controls or disclosures.

-In January 2016, the FASB issued a new accounting standard that amends the accounting and disclosures of financial instruments, including a provision that requires equity investments (except for investments accounted for under the equity method of accounting) to be measured at fair value with changes in fair value recognized in current earnings.
+In January 2016, the FASB issued a new accounting standard that amends the accounting and disclosures of financial instruments, including a provision requiring that equity investments (except for investments accounted for under the equity method of accounting) be measured at fair value, with changes in fair value recognized in current earnings.
 The new standard is effective for interim and annual periods beginning on January 1, 2018.
-The impact that this new standard will have on our consolidated financial statements is dependent on the fair value of available-for-sale equity securities in our portfolio in the future.
-See Note 9, Available-for-sale investments for the fair value of equity securities as of December 31, 2016.
+With the exception of equity investments currently being accounted for at cost, adjustments are applied using a modified-retrospective approach by reflecting adjustments through a cumulative-effect impact on retained earnings as of the beginning of the fiscal year of adoption.
+The new standard will be applied prospectively to investments currently accounted for at cost which had a carrying value of \$95 million as of December 31, 2017.
+Upon adoption, on January 1, 2018, we will record an immaterial adjustment to Retained earnings from AOCI, which represents the net unrealized gain on all equity investments with a readily determinable fair value as of December 31, 2017.
+The impact that this new standard will have on our Consolidated Statements of Income after adoption will depend on the changes in fair values of equity securities in our portfolio in the future.
+See Note 9, Available-for-sale investments for the fair value of all equity securities as of December 31, 2017.

 In February 2016, the FASB issued a new accounting standard that amends the guidance for the accounting and disclosure of leases.
-This new standard requires that lessees recognize the assets and liabilities that arise from leases on the balance sheet and disclose qualitative and quantitative information about their leasing arrangements.
-The new standard is effective for interim and annual periods beginning on January 1, 2019, and may be adopted earlier.
-We continue to evaluate the impact that this new standard will have on our consolidated financial statements.
-We do not expect that this standard will have a material impact to our Consolidated Statements of Income but expect that this standard will have a material impact to assets and liabilities on our Consolidated Balance Sheets upon adoption.
+This new standard requires that lessees recognize the assets and liabilities that arise from leases on the balance sheet, including leases classified as operating leases under current GAAP, and disclose qualitative and quantitative information about leasing arrangements.
+The new standard requires a modified-retrospective approach to adoption and is effective for interim and annual periods beginning on January 1, 2019, but may be adopted earlier.
+We expect to adopt this standard beginning in 2019.
+We do not expect that this standard will have a material impact on our Consolidated Statements of Income, but we do expect that upon adoption, this standard will have a material impact on our assets and liabilities on our Consolidated Balance Sheets.
+The primary effect of adoption will be the requirement to record right-of-use assets and corresponding lease obligations for current operating leases.
+In addition, the standard will require that we update our systems, processes and controls we use to track, record and account for our lease portfolio.
+We have selected a lease accounting information system and engaged third-party consultants to provide system implementation services.
+System readiness, including implementation and functionality of software procured from third-party providers, is essential to enable the preparation of financial information required for this standard.